top of page

 When should I book my newborn session?

 If you want some adorable, heirloom Newborn Photography portraits made of your baby, please don’t wait to book your session.
-I highly recommend clients book their Newborn Photography session with me as soon as possible to avoid disappointment.
+I highly recommend clients book their Newborn Photography session with me as early as possible to avoid missing out.
 Due to the unpredictable nature of birth, I limit how many Newborn Photography sessions I schedule per month.
 This allows some wiggle room for rescheduling, if needed.
 Clients may book their Newborn Photography session as early as 14 weeks (the beginning of the second trimester).

 Do I need to bring anything with me?